 Porcelain or ceramic tiles are hardwearing and resistant to stains, but if you do not have time to clean the grout lines between the titles, this can become very high-maintenance.
-Another popular flooring design for bathrooms is stone titles which are not only incredibly good looking but extremely hardwearing, too.
-If stone sounds good to you, then make sure to select a stone that is porous, such as slate marble or particular limestones.
+Another popular flooring design for bathrooms is stone titles, which are not only incredibly good looking but extremely hardwearing, too.
+If stone sounds good to you, then make sure to select a porous stone, such as slate marble or particular limestones.

 Flooring for a family with kids

-Children can be messy, cause accidental damage and accidentally splash too much in the tub.
-It is essential that you have flooring that is hardwearing but also safe for the kids.
-Stone may withstand their antics, but if they were to trip, it would be a hard fall.
+Children can be messy, cause accidental damage, and accidentally splash too much in the tub.
+You must have flooring that is hardwearing but also safe for the kids.
+Stone may withstand their antics, but it would be a hard fall if they were to trip.